 The compressor has an IP53 Ingress Protection rating, which means that its construction provides protection from limited dust ingress and water spray less than 60 degrees from vertical.

-Operating the VIAIR 88P air compressor is very straight forward.
+Operating the VIAIR 88P air compressor is very straightforward.
 Uncoil the 10-foot electrical cord, connect the red clamp to the positive battery terminal, and connect the black clamp to the negative battery terminal.
-Screw the air hose onto a tire valve stem, or one of the included inflation tips if inflating something other than a tire, and move the power switch to the on position.
+Screw the air hose onto a tire valve stem or one of the included inflation tips if inflating something other than a tire, and move the power switch to the on position.

-The compressor will begin to buzz, and pump air through the hose.
+The compressor will begin to buzz and pump air through the hose.
 Monitor the built-in pressure gauge until the desired PSI is met, move the switch to the off position, and unscrew/remove the air hose.

-In using the 88P to air up the 285/70-17 tires on my 4Runner, I’ve found that it takes approximately 3 minutes and 30 seconds to inflate each tire from 20 PSI to 38 PSI.
+Using the 88P to air up the 285/70R17 tires on my 4Runner, I’ve found that it takes approximately 3 minutes and 30 seconds to inflate each tire from 20 PSI to 38 PSI.
 Rather than sitting and monitoring each tire during this process, I’ll set a timer on my phone for 3 minutes and 30 seconds, start the compressor, and wait for my phone alarm to sound.
 In the meantime, I’ll do something else, like check my gear, have a quick snack/drink, or talk with friends.

 To mate the Haltec H-5265 air chuck to the air hose, you’ll need a 1/4″ male x 1/4″ hose barb fitting.
-I chose a Push-Lock style fitting, for a clamp/leak-free connection.
+I chose a Push-Lock style fitting for a clamp/leak-free connection.

 Wrap the threaded portion of the 1/4″ male x 1/4″ hose barb fitting with a short piece of thread sealing tape, screw the fitting and Haltech air chuck together, and then use two wrenches to tighten everything together.